Sayan18101/simple-2d-card-game/README.md

-# simple-2d-card-game
+# simple-2d-card-game using UNITY3D
-My first card game in which you have to match the card faces to increase your score
+My first card game in which you have to match the card faces by guessing same card faces on clicking the card to increase your score.